lvce-editor/vscode-icons/README.md

 ## Credits

-Extension is based on https://github.com/vscode-icons/vscode-icons by the vscode-icons team (License MIT).
+Extension is based on https://github.com/vscode-icons/vscode-icons by the vscode-icons team, the icons are licensed under the Creative Commons - ShareAlike (CC BY-SA) license, branded icons are licensed under their copyright license.